 Specifically, a sports massage is normally going to be used on a client who does sport of some description.
 You don’t have to be a professional sportsperson to benefit from sports massage.
-Any type of athlete will get some benefit from better preparation, better training and better management of their body.
+Any type of athlete will benefit from better preparation, better training and better management of their body.
 Sports massage should be part of the preparation and maintenance of any athlete.

 For a 10k runner, sports massage can be used during training, in the lead up to an event, on the day of the event and after the event too.
 The style of the massage would be different for each part of the training and preparation.

-During the training phase, sports massage would be used to prevent any injuries and keep the runner in the best physical condition possible.
-This would require regular massage so that the massage therapist can prevent any niggle from getting any worse.
+During the training phase, sports massage is useful to prevent injuries and it keeps the runner in the best possible physical condition.
+Regular massage prevents any small niggles from deteriorating.

 In the lead up to an event, a client would probably be winding down training to give their body the rest it requires in advance and in order not to cause any unnecessary injury.
 During this phase, massages would be lighter in order to promote relaxation, improved blood flow to any ‘niggly’ areas so that the body can heal itself and generally make the client feel good.

 On the day of an event, sports massage is used to get the body warmed up properly.
 This requires fast, light strokes to stimulate the muscles, get the blood flowing around the body and warming up the major muscle groups.
 The client can then prepare for the race.

-Used in conjunction with stretching and some Pilates strengthening exercises the muscles should be at their peak performance.
+Used in conjunction with stretching and Pilates strengthening exercises, the muscles should be at their peak performance.
 All that is left to do is to go and win the race!